 We also evaluate an alternative approach.
-The Census Bureau has begun relying on noise injection to protect the confidentiality of census data that are released to the public domain.
-This is a controversial step with regard to the 2020 Census, due to the possibility that noise injection will also have negative effects on the use of census data for political redistricting and other applications where accurate counts of minorities in small areas are essential (e.g., Santos-Lozado et al., 2020).
-In our application we will show that DP has only small effects on average on estimates at the tract level.
-We apply noise injection to the true tract characteristics that we compiled in the RDC, and we refer to the resulting estimates as the "differential privacy" (DP) estimates.
+The Census Bureau has begun relying on noise infusion to protect the confidentiality of census data that are released to the public domain.
+We have applied noise infusion to the true tract characteristics that we compiled in the RDC, and we refer to the resulting estimates as the "differential privacy" (DP) estimates.
 In the following tables we compare the DP estimates to the true values for a selected set of tract characteristics, parallel to our comparison with LTDB estimates.

-DP is described in some detail in a recent working paper by Chetty and Friedman (2019), which explains how their project could reveal results of mobility models for individual census tracts in the U.S. (see also earlier work by Dwork et al., 2006).
+DP is described in some detail in a recent working paper by Chetty and Friedman (2019), which explains how their project could reveal results of mobility models for individual census tracts in the U.S. (see also earlier work by Dwork et al 2006).
 Differential privacy is intended to ensure that virtually nothing more can be learned about an individual from a dataset than if that person's record were absent from the dataset.
 The method involves introducing a fixed level of noise into the tract-level data (which can be counts, means, or medians), meeting a known "privacy threshold" that is represented by the statistic epsilon (ε).
 The lower the value of ε , the more noise is introduced and therefore the lower the accuracy of the noise-infused estimate, but the greater the protection of privacy.

 For counts the procedure is straightforward.
 Let N_t be the actual count (of white, young, college educated, etc.) in a tract and N_n the noisy version, and let L stand for the LaPlace distribution which is defined in stata.
-Then.

-$N_n = N_t + L(0, 1 / \varepsilon)$

-This transformation is easily implemented in most statistical applications using a single command.
-The extra noise added or subtracted from the count has a mean of 0, and its "diversity" or variation is equal to the inverse of \mathcal{E} - the larger \mathcal{E} , the lower the range of the extra noise.
+Then noise.
 For variables that are defined as a median (such as median income, which is included in our analysis) it turns out that the procedure is much more involved.
 The code is available on request.

+$$N_n = N_t + L(0, 1/E)$$

+This transformation is easily implemented in most statistical applications using a single command.
+The extra noise added or subtracted from the count has a mean of 0, and its "diversity" or variation is equal to the inverse of \mathcal{E} -- the larger \mathcal{E} , the lower the range of the extra

 One of our goals is to make the DP estimates for all census tracts public so that researchers can evaluate them independently.
 The Census Bureau reviews the disclosure request, seeking to balance the accuracy of the estimates against the potential loss of privacy, both of which depend on the value of epsilon.
 We submitted calculations of the level of error (the Root Mean Squared Error, RMSE) of the true values in comparison to the DP estimates for various alternative levels of epsilon ranging from 1 (least accurate and most protected) to 9 (most accurate and least protected).
-Fig. 2 reports the mean RMSE from 200 separate runs (50 for median income), each beginning with a different random seed and therefore yielding different estimates.
-The figure includes results for the share of resident who were non-Hispanic white, college educated, under 18, and homeowner.
+Figure 1 reports the mean RMSE from 200 separate runs (50 for median income), each beginning with a different random seed and therefore yielding different estimates.
+Figure 1 includes results for the share of resident who were non-Hispanic white, college educated, under 18, and homeowner.
 Two other variables, total population and median income, had very low values of RMSE even at an epsilon value of 1.
 Note that every increment to epsilon from 1 to 9 improved accuracy, but to varying degrees.
-The error in college education declined noticeably between 1 and 2, but then remained fairly high.
-The error in other variables declined sharply between 1 and 2, and continued decliing up to 4 before leveling off.
-Based on these plots, the Census Bureau approved release of DP tract estimates based on $\mathcal{E} = 3$.
+The error in homeownership declined noticeably between 1 and 2, but then remained fairly high.
+The error in other variables declined sharply between 1 and 2, and continued noticeably up to 4 before leveling off.
+Based on these plots, the Census Bureau approved release of DP tract estimates based on $\mathcal{E}=3$.